Best Guitar Amp for Beginners Under $100

 I’ve owned this amp as a veteran guitar player.
 I used it as a practice amp, and I loved it.
 For a newbie, an amp like the Marshall MG15CF will start you off right with awesome Marshall tone, and then stick with you as a practice amp once you move up to a much larger main amp.

 There is also a version called the MG15CFX which has some excellent onboard effects.
-However, at a price bump of around 50 bucks I’d suggest going with the Peavey, Fender or Line 6 listed above if effects are what you want.
+However, at a price bump of around 50 bucks I’d suggest going with the Peavey or Fender below if effects are what you want.

 More on the Marshall MG15CF